acmdas/das_fieldstones/morefieldstones2018.md

 You cannot help men permanently by doing for them what they could and should do for themselves.</blockquote>

-&mdash; William Boetcker, 1873&mdash;1962
+—-William Boetcker, 1873-1962

 ## What You Believe
 Sat, 24 Feb 2018

-"I have found that the greatest help in meeting any problem with decency, self-respect, and whatever courage may be required, is to know where you, yourself, stand.
-That is, to have in words what you believe, and are acting from."&mdash;William Faulkner
+“I have found that the greatest help in meeting any problem with decency, self-respect, and whatever courage may be required, is to know where you, yourself, stand.
+That is, to have in words what you believe, and are acting from.”—William Faulkner

 ## That Within Me
 Sat, 24 Feb 2018